HEALTH CONTACTS

 Welcome to Barneveld Schools!
-Rachel Olson, the School District Nurse, oversees the health of all students from the Early Childhood Program to the Seniors in high school.
+Hilary Shemak RN, the District Nurse, oversees the health of all students from the Early Childhood Program to the Seniors in high school.

 The Barneveld School District has many personnel certified in First Aid and CPR-trained.